Mercurial and Heptapod short tutorial for FluidDyn

 GitLab’s “merge requests” are equivalent to GitHub’s “pull requests”.

-In contrast to the standard workflow in Github, Gitlab and Bitbucket, you don’t need to fork the repository to create Merge Requests.
+In contrast to the standard workflow in Github and Gitlab, you don’t need to fork the repository to create Merge Requests.

 Instead, you need to become a “developer” of the project.
 The developers have the permission to push changesets (i.e. “commits”) in a topic in the main repository (for example https://foss.heptapod.net/fluiddyn/fluidsim).
 To acquire the “developer” role, please send a message in an issue or if needed, create a dedicated issue.